What is light pollution?

 People need to understand the adverse effects of artificial light on their health, safety and well-being.

-Educational programs can educate the public about the benefits of reducing light pollution through simple actions such as turning off lights when not in use or using motion sensors that automatically turn lights off when no one is around.
+Educational programs can educate the public about the benefits of reducing light pollution through simple actions, such as turning off lights when not in use or using motion sensors that automatically turn off lights when no one is around.

 In conclusion, solutions such as regulation and awareness campaigns are critical to effectively addressing the problem of light pollution.